 joy is extreme happiness. with a grain of salt is used to show doubt, skepticism. or not worrying. self-worth is the value a person places on themself. take away means remove.

-tequila: take it with a grain of salt. and a lime. (beyondtheshaker.com)
+tequila: take it with a grain of salt. (a few grains of salt probably) and a lime. (beyondtheshaker.com)

 they won’t forget